 Every search will return matches in conversations, customers, and Docs articles — just click the header to switch.
 Search includes the text of the email subject, body, notes, and the file names for any files attached.

-If you prefer to navigate using your keyboard without clicking, press the down arrow to jump from the search bar to your search results.
+Press the down arrow to jump from the search bar to your search results if you prefer to use the keyboard to navigate.
 Hit Return / Enter when the blue indicator reaches the conversation you want to view.

 Click on the customer tile to be taken to the full customer profile.

 Click the link to the article to open the article in Docs administration.

 Refine With Filters

-You can use the search filters in the left sidebar to narrow your search results.
-You can either click on the filter from that menu to pop it up in the search bar, or just start typing and they will automatically populate.
+Use the search filters in the left sidebar to narrow your search results.
+Click on the filter from that menu to pop it up in the search bar, or just start typing and they will automatically populate.
 You can combine as many operators as you need to narrow your search.

 Hop over to Search Filters With Operators for a full list of the filters and the operators you can use with each.

 Pro-tip: The last 5 searches that you've made will show in the left menu under Recent - just click one of those to automatically search with the same filters!

-In addition to adding many different filters in one search, you can also use AND/OR logic with a single filter.
-For example, if you typed in tag:shirts,ties, it would yield results for conversations containing either the "shirts" OR "ties" tags.
-Conversely, if you typed in tag:shirts tag:ties, it would bring up conversations that were tagged with "shirts" AND "ties".
+You can also use AND/OR logic with a single filter.
+For example, if you type in tag:shirts,ties, it will find conversations containing either the "shirts" OR "ties" tags.
+Conversely, if you type in tag:shirts tag:ties, it will find conversations tagged with "shirts" AND "ties".

 In the search below, we want to see all conversations that are assigned to either Josie or Ron.
 The results will bring up all conversations that are assigned to either of these Users.